hchiam/angularjsSandbox/README.md

     `<h1>{{title}}</h1>`

-Something cool you can do with that output view variable:  you can add filters!
+Something cool you can do with that output view variable:  you can add **FILTERS**!
 For example, this 'filters' the input number `{{product.price}}` into a price format:

     <p class="price">{{product.price|currency}}</p>